DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-05-23-why-we-soft-delete-rather-than-hard-delete.md

 This approach supports transparency and auditability, which are key characteristics of a register.

-## Why do we hide soft-deleted things from users?
+## Hiding soft-deleted things from users

 Although we keep soft-deleted records in the database, we do not show them to users.
 That includes: